-"I think it's a very hard program, but very simple.
+'I think it's a very hard program, but very simple.
 It's all about getting it done for yourself, not anybody else.
-It's one of the we are." - Dustin READY TO WORK OUTCOMES Provided 250 individual trainees with work, housing and support 118 Boulder / 132 Aurora Graduated U trainees with full time employment and independent housing 41 Boulder / 12 Aurora Achieved a / 570 success rate of participants who exited the program with full time employment and independent housing 82% Boulder / 47% Aurora Incentivized 534.411 to be saved by trainees \$48,623 Boulder / \$45,787 Aurora
+It's one of the hardest things I've ever done, but I really wanted it, so here we are." - Dustin READY TO WORK OUTCOMES Provided 250 individual trainees with work, housing and support 118 Boulder / 132 Aurora Graduated 53 trainees with full time employment and independent housing 41 Boulder / 12 Aurora the program with full time employment and independent housing 82% Boulder / 47% Aurora Incentivized \$94,411 to be saved by trainees \$48,623 Boulder / \$45,787 Aurora

 AT READY TO WORK we offer work opportunities in 1 of 2 social enterprises, our Community Table Kitchen and our Outdoor Crew.
 Community Table Kitchen has 4 competitive lines of business - catering, cafes, retail products including Danconias Brownies, and Mission Meals for those who are food insecure.

-Our Outdoor Crews provide landscaping, parks and recreation maintenance. and supplemental sanitation services for the Cities of Boulder and Aurora.

-WORK

-2019 SOCIAL OUR SOCIAL ENTERPRISE ENTERPRISE RESULTS: ON-GOING CONTRACTS: Worked 66,276 person hours: CITY OF BOULDER OPEN SPACE AND MOUNTAIN PARKS 44,456 BOULDER CITY OF BOULDER PARKS AND RECREATION 21.820 AURORA BOULDER HOUSING PARTNERS Generated \$1.299.513 CITY OF AURORA NEIGHBORHOOD SERVICES in earned revenue: CITY OF AURORA PARKS, RECREATION \$596,364 COMMUNITY TABLE KITCHEN AND OPEN SPACE \$703.149 OUTDOOR CREWS COLFAX BUSINESS IMPROVEMENT DISTRICT

-HOUSING

-Provided congregate living environment: Capacity for 44 trainees in BOULDER Capacity for 50 trainees in AURORA Provided 34,310 nights of housing
+Our Outdoor Crews provide landscaping, parks and recreation maintenance, and supplemental sanitation services for the Cities of Boulder and Aurora.
+HOUSING WORK Provided congregate living environment: Capacity for 44 trainees in BOULDER Capacity for 50 trainees in AURORA Provided 34,310 nights of housing to Ready to Work Trainees HOUSING SUPPORT Required 100% of trainees to participate in support groups

-HOUSING

-to Ready to Work Trainees

-Required 100% of trainees to participate in support groups

-SUPPORT

-2019 READY TO WORK GRADUATE STATISTICS

 SUCCESS!